BYLAWS AND CONSTITUTION OF THE

 Section 1. (a) There shall be a Board of Directors composed of the officers of the Association: President, Secretary, Treasurer, and four (4) Members-At-Large.

-(b) The President, Secretary, and Treasurer shall be elected for a term of one year.
+(b) The President, Secretary, and Treasurer can be elected for multiple terms.
 These officers shall be eligible to serve consecutive terms as long as they are nominated and elected in an open election each year.
 A person who has served more than half a term shall be considered to have served that term.

 (c) Any member of the association in good standing shall be eligible for the office of President, Secretary or Treasurer.

 (d) Only one member of the same dwelling is eligible for an elected office.